Aridis Pharmaceuticals (NASDAQ:ARDS) Shares Gap Up to $7.71

-Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS)’s stock price gapped up before the market opened on Monday .
+Shares of Aridis Pharmaceuticals, Inc. (NASDAQ:ARDS) gapped up before the market opened on Monday .
 The stock had previously closed at $7.71, but opened at $8.47.
 Aridis Pharmaceuticals shares last traded at $8.35, with a volume of 327 shares.

-A number of equities analysts recently weighed in on the stock.
-Zacks Investment Research raised shares of Aridis Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Wednesday, July 15th.
-Maxim Group reissued a “buy” rating and issued a $17.00 price target on shares of Aridis Pharmaceuticals in a research report on Thursday, August 13th.
-One analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-The stock has an average rating of “Buy” and an average target price of $15.35.
+A number of analysts recently commented on the stock.
+Maxim Group reissued a “buy” rating and set a $17.00 price objective on shares of Aridis Pharmaceuticals in a report on Thursday, August 13th.
+Zacks Investment Research raised shares of Aridis Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Wednesday, July 15th.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+The company currently has a consensus rating of “Buy” and a consensus price target of $15.35.

 Aridis Pharmaceuticals Company Profile (NASDAQ:ARDS)